The Michael Brown case didn't yield criminal charges, but the Justice Department sued the city of Ferguson

 Freddie Gray, 25

-Date of death: April 19, 2015, seven days after he was injured
+Date of death: April 19, 2015, seven days after he was fatally injured

 What happened: An officer on bike patrol made eye contact with Gray, and Gray fled.
 Police later found a knife in Gray’s pocket and arrested him on a weapons charge.

-Officers handcuffed Gray and put him in a police van.
-At some point, Gray suffered a fatal spinal cord injury.
+Officers put Gray in a police van.
+At some point, Gray somehow suffered a fatal spinal cord injury.
 He died seven days later.

 Gray’s death prompted riots, looting and arson in Baltimore.